 Between mid-1991 and the autumn of 1994 three revisions of SVF were developed, with the goal of creating a format that was independent of the test application vehicle.
 By late 1994 over 100 companies had developed SVF-based tools and at least ten vendors of CAE tools and ATE were supporting SVF.
+The SVF was revised twice by 1999.
+However, the Xilinx iMPACT software does not take advantage of SVF enhancements since the 1994 Revision C.

-SVF has proven itself to be a useful and reliable format for exchanging data between the boundary-scan TAP and the software that drives it.
+SVF has proven itself to be a useful and reliable format for exchanging data between the Boundary Scan TAP and the software that drives it.